veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-2.md

 ![curl for version image](/curl_version.jpg)

-In this post, we have successfully provisioned controller nodes and load balancer.
+In this post, we have successfully provisioned controller nodes and load balancers.
 We will bootstrap the worker nodes in next post